Nayana-Anna/LanguageBridge/README.md

 ## Features

-- File Upload: Users can upload their English notes in txt, docx, pdf, or pptx formats.
+- File Upload: Users can upload their English notes in docx, pdf, or pptx formats.
 - Language Selection: Users can choose the target language for translation from a list of available options, including Assamese, Hindi, Marathi, Tamil, and Telugu.
 - Translation: The uploaded notes are automatically translated into the selected language using the Cognitive Services Translator API.
 - Text Display: The translated text is displayed within the app, allowing users to review and verify the accuracy of the translation.